khalalw/personal-blog/src/content/posts/lets-talk-about-sets-baby.md

 ###### Set.prototype.forEach()

-The `forEach` methods executes a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) for each value in the set.
+The `forEach` method executes a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) for each value in the set.

 The function is provided with three parameters: key, value, and the current Set object.
 For sets, the key and value will be the same.